 What to pack for Loch Ossian Youth Hostel

 I highly recommend travelling to Loch Ossian Youth Hostel with a backpack, because it will be so much easier to carry your luggage from the train station to the hostel.
-I currently travel around Scotland with a 65+10L Vaude Skarvan backpack which is super spacious and extremely comfortable to carry.
+I currently travel around Scotland with a large Vaude backpack (this Vaude Astrum 60+10L is similar) which is super spacious and extremely comfortable to carry.
 If you’re new to the backpacking business, here are 10 features to look out for in a good travel and trekking backpack, and three of my favourite backpacks on the market!

 I packed very similarly to when I go long-distance hiking: quick-dry hiking clothing, my vegan-friendly non-merino baselayers, a warm fleece, my favourite hand-knitted jumper, buffs to keep my head and neck warm, my rain jacket, a puffy jacket, waterproof trousers and waterproof hiking boots by Zamberlan.